sozi-projects/Sozi-website/content/pages/en/tutorial-converting.md

 The width, height and resolution options specify the geometry of the browser window where the presentation is rendered.
+The default values are suitable for generating a printable document with A4 page format.
 The paper and portrait options specify the page format to use in the final PDF document.

 The `include` option is always applied before the `exclude` option.